PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 This is actually a whole group of metrics for all the different features of your product.
 Feature adoption rates measure the percentage of users who, as the name suggests, use certain features.
 Let’s say you’ve invested a lot of time and money developing a new product feature.
 Wouldn’t it suck if nobody used it?
 This customer retention metric helps you understand the most popular features of your product, and the ones that not many people use.

-### How is it useful?
+### Why is it useful?

-This is a super retention metric for SaaS companies, both B2C and B2B, and particularly businesses with both free and premium tiers.
+This is a super useful retention metric for SaaS companies, both B2C and B2B, and particularly businesses with both free and premium tiers.
 A good understanding of feature adoption rate will help you see which premium features are most-used, for example.
-On the flipside, e-commerce services, which broadly speaking have one ‘feature’ should focus on other retention metrics.
+On the flipside, e-commerce services, which broadly speaking have one ‘feature’, should focus on other retention metrics.

 ### How to calculate your feature adoption rate